robinpowered/glamorous-native/README.md

 </ThemeProvider>
 ```

-`glamorous-native` also epxorts a `withTheme` higher order component (HOC) so you can access your theme in any component!
+`glamorous-native` also exports a `withTheme` higher order component (HOC) so you can access your theme in any component!

 ```jsx
 import glamorous, {ThemeProvider, withTheme} from 'glamorous-native'